-What is the Operating Expense Ratio (OER)?
+What Is the Operating Expense Ratio (OER)?

-Operating Expense Ratio (OER) Formula
+Operating Expense Ratio Formula

-Let's assume Company XYZ's operating expenses in 2019 were $2,000,000 and its revenues were $10,000,000.
-Using the formula above, we can calculate that Company XYZ's OER is:
+Let's assume Company XYZ's operating expenses last year were $2,000,000 and its revenues were $10,000,000.
+Using the formula above, we can calculate that Company XYZ's OER was:

 OER = $2,000,000 / $10,000,000 = 20%

-Let's assume it could rent a property to tenants for $100,000 a month but would have to pay $35,000 a month in utilities, maintenance, insurance, and upkeep.
-In that case:
+Let's assume Company XYZ is considering renting a property to tenants for $100,000 a month.
+They would have to pay $35,000 a month in utilities, maintenance, insurance, and upkeep.
+In this case:

 OER = $35,000 / $100,000 = 35% per month

-Why the Operating Expense Ratio Matters
+Why Operating Expense Ratio Is Important

-Over time, changes in the OER indicate whether the company can increase sales without increasing operating expenses proportionately (i.e., if the business is scalable).
+Over time, changes in the OER indicate whether the company can increase sales without increasing operating expenses proportionately (ie. if the business is scalable).

 In real estate, companies can compare properties by using the ratio.
 The OER is also a measure of managerial flexibility and competency that makes companies easier to compare.